-5 ways to add colour to your home tastefully
+5 ways to thoughtfully add colour to your home

 1. Make a mood board

 This isn't the first time we'll say it and it won't be the last: Curating a mood board is the secret when it comes to working out your colour scheme.
 Once you have the foundations of your room on your board, establishing your wall colour and flooring option, it's easy to experiment with adding bright colours.
-If you need some inspiration and guidance, head over to our blog post How to create a mood board, according to the design experts at RAFT.
-With expert advice from our interior designer, Tamara Frye and our Visual Merchandiser, Lubo Todorov, you'll be inspired in no time.
+If you need some inspiration and guidance, head over to our blog post Interior Design Moodboard Inspiration.
+With expert advice from our Head of Interior Design, Tamara Frye and our Head of Visual Merchandiser, Lubo Todorov, you'll be inspired in no time.

 2. Feature cushions